crollo1/tic-tac-toe/README.md

 # Tic-Tac-Toe

-Here, check out my game!
+Click the link below to check out my game!
 This is my first project for GA, 2 weeks into the course.
 Enjoy!

 https://crollo1.github.io/tic-tac-toe/

 <em>Tic Tac Toe</em> - simple, fun and functional.

-Instructions
+## Instructions

 1. First, click <strong>'New Game'</strong>
 2. Select <em>Player X</em> or <em>Player O</em> and reveal the game board!